-Try drinking Organic Vata Tea—it's a remarkably simple way to pacify this dosha and add some calm.
+Try drinking Organic Vata Tea — it's a remarkably simple way to pacify this dosha and add some calm.
 The herbs in Worry Free also pacify Vata dosha and support calm.
-Worry Free also comes as a tea and as an aroma oil.
+Worry Free also comes as a Worry Free Tea and as a Worry Free Aroma Oil.
 Provide added nourishment to your skin by including organic milk, whole grains and green leafy vegetables in your diet.

 Vata skin types, for instance, will want to eat warmer, unctuous (oily) foods and favor sweet, sour and salty tastes to balance the dry, rough, moving qualities of Vata dosha.